mnit-rtmc/iris/docs/natch.md

 3         | Meter number (0-3)
 4 †       | Red dwell time (0.1 sec)

 If red dwell time is set to zero, metering is disabled.
+If the meter is not configured, red dwell time in a response will be `INV` (invalid).

 ```
 MS,00AC,0
 ms,00AC,0,45
+MS,00AD,1
+ms,00AD,1,INV
 ```

 ### MT - Meter Timing Table